How to Work Best with Fashion Influencers

 To know if your influencer marketing campaigns are working, it’s important to set proper goals for impressions, reach, and clickthrough rates.
 This makes it possible to evaluate your strategy’s effectiveness and know if you’re getting any return on investment from an influencer.

-Be sure to indicate in your contract with an influencer that you expect them to provide analytics data on your sponsored content.
+In your contract with an influencer, be sure to indicate that you expect them to provide analytics data on your sponsored content.

-It’s also important to set realistic goals when working with influencers, especially when collaborating with micro-influencers (influencers with fewer than 100,000 followers like Joshien Kyla, seen below).
+Setting realistic goals when working with influencers is important, especially when collaborating with micro-influencers (influencers with fewer than 100,000 followers like Joshien Kyla, seen below).

 A common mistake many brands make is expecting influencers to instantly increase conversions (e.g., sales).
 Sure, a sponsored post by a mega influencer with an exclusive voucher code might have a measurable impact on sales, but that should not be the primary reason you’re engaging the influencer.